 }

-?
+Why ought to the spending transaction not have the ability to set nSequence for the enter in such a method that txToSequenceMasked is all the time increased than nSequenceMasked?
 What precisely is stopping this?
 I really feel like I am lacking one thing apparent right here.

 Hopefully my query is smart, thanks!